redding/dassets/README.md

   # tell Dassets what the root path of your app is
   c.root_path '/path/to/app/root'

-  # tell Dassets where to write the digests
-  c.digests_path '/path/to/.digests' # default: '{source_path}/.digests'

   # tell Dassets where to look for source files and (optionally) how to filter those files
   c.source_path 'lib/asset_files' # default: '{root_path}/app/assets'
   c.source_filter proc{ |paths| paths.select{ |p| ... } }